 For many, a "B" visitor visa is the easiest and most appropriate one to get.
+(See 8 U.S. Code § 1101.)
 The B visa a nonimmigrant visa for persons desiring to enter the United States temporarily for business (B-1) or for pleasure or medical treatment (B-2).
 People planning to travel to the U.S. for a different purpose, such as to study, perform temporary work, act as journalists, and so forth, must apply for a different visa in the appropriate category.

-Although the application process for a visitor visa is fairly simple, successfully obtaining the visa is harder than you might expect.
+Although the application process for a visitor visa is fairly simple, successfully obtaining it is harder than you might expect.
 The U.S. State Department, via its consulates around the world, denies a surprising number of visitor visa applications.
 For that reason, it's important to understand the eligibility criteria.

 Applicants for visitor visas must demonstrate that:

 Each of these criteria is important, and you'll need to provide convincing proof that you meet them, as discussed below.

 Foreign-national truck drivers may qualify for admission as B-1 visitors for business if they'll be picking up or delivering cargo that's in the stream of international commerce.
 See the Carriers Section of the Customs and Border Protection (CBP) website, for more information.